Thekegman/noodledance/README.md

 # noodledance
-Attempting to recreating the tiktok "noodle dance" filter
+Attempting to recreate the tiktok "noodle dance" filter